shraddhamkandpal/healthrecord-issuer/README.md

-# Affinidi Use Case Implementation - Driving License - Issuer
+# Affinidi Use Case Implementation - Health Record - Issuer

 ## Table of contents